python/mypy/docs/source/installed_packages.rst

 Making PEP 561 compatible packages
 **********************************

-PEP 561 notes three main ways to distribute type information.
-The first is a package that has only inline type annotations in the code itself.
-The second is a package that ships stub files with type information alongside the runtime code.
-The third method, also known as a "stub only package" is a package that ships type information for a package seperately as stub files.

 Packages that must be used at runtime and supply type information via type comments or annotations in the code should put a ``py.typed`` in their package